DNA Ternary Full Adder: Introduction

+To fill this gap, this paper proposes a DNA-based ternary adder architecture.
 Full adders require flexible handling of carry information, a challenge necessitating precise chemical reaction network design.
-To address this, our study designed a competitive blocking (CB) circuit to accurately recognize and manage carry information from prior calculations.
+To address this, our study designed a competitive blocking (CB) circuit to accurately recognize and manage the carry information from prior calculations along with the two current addend information (i.e., a total of three inputs, giving 18 possible combinations).
 The core of this circuit lies in its clever utilization of differences in reaction rate constants (e.g., $k_{2} \gg k_{1}, k_{3}$ in reactions 1, 2, 3) to enable dynamic selection and blocking of reaction pathways, essentially functioning as a logic control based on chemical kinetics.
 Biochemical experiments demonstrate that the CB circuit can reliably determine whether a carry occurred in prior computations and rapidly respond by selecting the corresponding reaction path.
-Furthermore, this research, for the first time, successfully integrated ternary logic with the proposed CA strategy and, based on the CB circuit, designed and implemented a highly scalable DNA ternary full adder.
-Compared to existing technologies, this study has achieved several significant breakthroughs.
-Specifically, our implementation of seventeen consecutive carries in ternary form significantly enhances the “scale/strand” metric (the ratio of computational scale to the number of strands used), achieving an improvement of 2,405,552 times compared to the most recent reported four consecutive carries binary DNA adder utilizing DNA circuits (detailed calculations can be found in Supporting Information s1.1).
-Additionally, biochemical experimental results confirm that our proposed CA strategy ensures our DNA multi-bit ternary adder can be easily adapted for calculations involving even higher bit counts.
+Furthermore, this research, for the first time, successfully integrated ternary logic with the proposed concentration adjustment (CA) strategy and, based on the CB circuit, designed and implemented a DNA ternary full adder.
+The CA strategy aims to minimize the demand for carry information during computation, thereby significantly enhancing the computational capacity of multi-digit adders.
+It essentially applies the principle of chemical equilibrium, using a "divide and conquer" approach to enable the circuit to regulate reactant concentration ratios, thus optimizing signal transmission efficiency.
+Compared with existing technologies, this study has achieved several major breakthroughs.
+Specifically, we have achieved 17 consecutive carries in ternary form, which, to the best of our knowledge, represents the highest computational scale reported to date for DNA adders.
+Moreover, compared with several state-of-the-art DNA adders, our adder performs favorably across various evaluation metrics (e.g., scale per strand, strands per digit; see Supporting Information, Section S1 for detailed comparisons).
+Furthermore, biochemical experimental results confirm that our proposed CA strategy makes our DNA multi-digit ternary adder easily adaptable to calculations involving even higher digit counts.
 More importantly, the successful application of this new strategy, based on molecular competitive dynamics ($k$-control) and reactant concentration regulation (chemical equilibrium), provides novel insights and tools for designing and constructing more complex and robust chemical reaction-based molecular systems.